This article is for Planners and Invigilators.

-Our expert proctors carefully review the recordings, validating existing flags and identifying any additional suspicious behaviour as needed.
-They will compile an integrity report for the test to share with your institution.
+- Record & Review Proctoring: The proctor carefully reviews the recordings, validate existing flags and identify any additional suspicious behavior.
+They compile an integrity report for the test to share with the institution.

-During a Live Proctoring session, a proctor's actions vary depending on the stage of the test.
+- Live Proctoring: During a Live Proctoring session, a proctor's actions and responsibilities will vary depending on the stage of the test.

 The proctor is also available to live chat with candidates as they complete their onboarding steps, to provide guidance and support.